How do you till a small garden without a tiller? Even if you’re on a small plot, chances are you still want to till your soil.

-Their claw, the C.L.A.W.
-Pro, specifically mentions it works in heavy soils, including soils.
+The Garden Weasel’s claw, the C.L.A.W.
+Pro, specifically mentions it works in heavy soils, including clay soils.
 Use your Garden Weasel Claw to cultivate, loosen, aerate and weed your soil.

 Garden Weasel’s cultivator is another great tool for tilling a garden without a tiller.
 It breaks the soil up easily and is self-cleaning.
-And, you can stand up while you use it!
+And you can stand up while you use it!
 You use it a bit differently, with a back-and-forth motion.
 It’s best to wet the soil before using this manual tiller.